-PCBs and dioxins (and furans) have a similar structure and they therefore have a similar toxic effect.
-The PCBs are usually present in much higher quantities than dioxins, but are less toxic.
+PCBs are usually present in much higher quantities than dioxins, but are less toxic.
 The most toxic PCBs are classed as 'dioxin-like' by the World Health Organisation (WHO).
 It is these 12 'dioxin-like' PCBs which the EU has set limits for in combination with dioxin residues.